 • The Graduate Association of Aeronautics and Astronautics promotes graduate student well-being, advocates student interests, and fosters a sense of community within the department.
 GA3 sponsors a wide variety of events including lectures and seminars, and social activities.

-• The Women's Graduate Association of Aeronautics and Astronautics welcomes all AeroAstro women graduate students.
-Its objective is to build a community and encourage relationships among graduate women in aerospace engineering, women faculty in AeroAstro, and women throughout MIT.
+• Graduate Women in Aerospace Engineering is a group for AeroAstro women graduate students.
+It builds community and encourage relationships among graduate women in aerospace engineering, women faculty in AeroAstro, and women throughout MIT.